editsbyrafayyy/Restaurant-Management-System-FSP-/README.md

-Restaurant Management System Code (Manager's Usage) This code is command-line interface tool for managing both employees and the menu of a restaurant.
+Restaurant Management System Code (Manager and Employee Usage)

+This code is a command-line interface tool for managing both employees and the menu of a restaurant.
 It uses text files for data storage and provides various functionalities through a menu-driven interface.

 Employee Management (The First Part of The Program is To Be Used by The Manager.
-The Second Part Of The Code Is For The Order Takers and Drive-Thru Employees To Use - Two Seperate Functioning Codes)
+The Second Part Of The Code Is For The Order Takers and Drive-Thru Employees To Use - Two Separate Functioning Codes)

 Data Storage: Employee information is stored in the "employee.txt" file, formatted with each line representing an employee's details separated by commas (name, position, contact details, salary, ratings).